Gereshk/Gereshk.github.io/_posts/2022-12-04-THM Advent of Cyber Day 4.md

 - Port 445
     + Used for Microsoft-ds

+These are all the default for the services that are running on them.
+After awhile you will learn which port number is normally associated with which service.
 None of these gave the version or name of the service running on that port so we had to do some more scanning.

 This time we will combine some NMAP flags into one command